dharmeshchowdhary/personal-website/README.md

 This is my personal website.
-It contains my resume, my skills and my achievement.
+It has all my projects over here for myself and community.
-I also have all my projects over here for myself and community.
+It also contains my resume, my skills and my achievement.